opentelekomcloud-docs/cloud-create/umn/source/service_catalogs/openshift.rst

 .. important::

   **Swiss OTC** does not support a DNS Public Zone.
-Here you can bring your own DNS and set it here.
-After the deployment completes, add a record set type A pointing to the ingress VIP of the OpenShift cluster.
+However, you can bring your own domain name and set it here.
+For example, you can register a free domain name on ClouDNS (e.g., tri-test.ddns-ip.net).
+Then you set it to the base_domain.
+After the deployment completes, you can use this domain name to access the OpenShift console.
 See instruction in :ref:`access with nameservers`.

 b.
 Specify pull_secret